Datchet: Commerce and services

 Datchet railway station is on the Windsor & Eton Riverside to London Waterloo line with a journey time of around 55 minutes.
 The Manor is a hotel and conference centre, originally part of the Manor House range of houses, owned but never occupied by any lord of the manor.
 There is one pub in Datchet, The Royal Stag.
 The former Morning Star is now a Costa Coffee shop and the Plough is a branch of Tesco.
 Datchet has three schools; Churchmead School, a secondary school, Datchet St. Mary's Primary School, and Eton End, a private preparatory school.

-Sport & Social Clubs
+Sport and social clubs

-Datchet has a number of sports clubs, including Datchet Cricket Club, a football club, a golf club founded in 1892, and a sailing club at the Queen Mother Reservoir.
+Datchet has a number of sports clubs, including Datchet Cricket Club, Datchet Football Club (Senior & Junior Football), a golf club founded in 1892, and a sailing club at the Queen Mother Reservoir.
 Datchet Players are an amateur dramatics society that have been putting on productions in the village hall since the 1960s.